OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - 27002 control 5.37 Documented operating procedures.
 Gap: covers this control minimally - this covers only a very small part of the control
   - [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655) Gap: covers this control minimally

 - **#CHECKCOMPLIANCE** (management).
-Laws and regulations need to be checked in order to validate compliance which may include security aspects.
+Check compliance with laws and regulations, to validate compliance which may include security aspects.
 See the [OWASP AI Guide](https://owasp.org/www-project-ai-security-and-privacy-guide/) for privacy aspects of AI.
   Links to standards:

   - [OpenCRE on Compliance](https://www.opencre.org/cre/510-324)
   - 27002 Control 5.36 Compliance with policies, rules and standards.
 Gap: covers this control fully, with the particularity that AI regulation needs to be taken into account.

 - **#SECEDUCATE** (management).
-Educate data scientists and development teams on AI threat awareness, including attacks on models.
+Security education for data scientists and development teams on AI threat awareness, including attacks on models.
 It is essential for all engineers, including data scientists, to attain a security mindset.

   Links to standards: